 Proof of Identification and Security Procedure

 All visitors must provide proof of identification as part of the standard search of their persons and belongings.
-Everyone who enters the facility will pass through metal detectors and a "pat down" procedure in search for any illegal items.
+Everyone who enters the facility will pass through metal detectors and submit to a "pat down" procedure so staff may search for any illegal items.
 The following are accepted forms of identification at the Sacramento County Juvenile Hall:

 - State Driver's License